SirFourier/Checkers-2-player-game-using-SDL2/README.md

 ## SDL2
 This project uses SDL2 as a dependency which is why the "SDL2.dll" file is located in both the main directory and the bin/executable directories.

+## Source files
+All the .cpp and .h files can be found in the src folder.

 ## Motivation

 ## Code structure